johnmoxon/johnmoxon.github.io/_posts/2021-02-15-start-your-passion-project-immediately.md

   img_source_url="https://www.pexels.com/@brettjordan?utm_content=attributionCopyText&utm_medium=referral&utm_source=pexels"
 %}

-Well even if you are confident in your skills, talent and idea, fear still present.
-Going out on your own with your own idea, without the backup of your team can seem scary.
+Even if you are confident in your skills, talent and idea, doing things  out on your own with your own idea, without the backup of your team can seem scary.
 Will it be good enough? will it be well received? will my friends / peers / colleagues think I'm crazy?
 Am I crazy? but what if it's spectacular? what if it's the start of something exciting?
 Possibly even life changing!?

 Procrastination
 too busy